RozhakXD/Premium/README.md

 This script will not require updates because it is automatically updated at all times.
 You don't need to worry if a problem occurs because this script will learn how to update next.

 ## Features
 This script is built using the latest version of the Instagram API and supports login via cookies, which helps prevent spam detection by Instagram.
-It includes features to gain free Likes, Comments, and Followers.
-Additionally, it can secure cracked Instagram accounts and generate user-agents randomly, ensuring they are always up to date.
+This script includes features to get free Likes, Comments, and Followers.
+In addition, this script can generate random user agents, ensuring that the account is always up to date.

 <details>
   <summary>Show Image Features</summary>